pacifics/PassDao/README.md

 Main functions:

-- IntentionToFund: fallback function to send Eth to the Funding smart contract.
+- Fallback function to send Eth to the Funding smart contract.

 - SetPartners: allows the smart contract creator to validate Eth addresses according to the mailing list.